programmfabrik/fylr-plugin-custom-data-type-nfis-geometry/README.md

         * *Masterportal: Vector layer IDs (based on WFS field value)*:
            * *Field value*: If this value is found in the configured WFS field, the corresponding layer is shown in Masterportal
            * *Layer ID*: The ID of the layer to show in Masterportal
-        * *Data transfer to geoserver*: If activated, field data is transferred from the Fylr object to the Geoserver (via the configured WFS).
+        * *Data transfer to geoserver*: If activated, field data is transferred from the fylr object to the Geoserver (via the configured WFS).
         * *WFS URL for data transfer*: The base URL of the WFS to be used for transferring data to the Geoserver.
 It has to be a WFS-T provided by the configured Geoserver instance.
         * *WFS feature type for data transfer*: The feature type to use when writing data to the WFS
-        * *Field data to be transferred*: Mappings of a source field (Fylr) to a target field (WFS).
+        * *Field data to be transferred*: Mappings of a source field (fylr) to a target field (WFS).
 For each geometry field defined, entered field data is added to the corresponding geometry via a WFS provided by the configured Geoserver instance
-           * *Name of field in Fylr object*: The source field that contains the data to be transferred
            * *Name of WFS target field*: The target field of the WFS to which the data is transferred
+           * *Name of field in fylr object*: The source field that contains the data to be transferred
+           * *JavaScript function for reading the value from the fylr object*: Alternatively to specifying a field name, a custom JavaScript function body for reading the value from the fylr object can be entered.
+The object data can be accessed via the variable "object" (e. g. "return object._id;")
-        * *WFS target field for pool name* The field of the WFS where the name of the pool that the Fylr object belongs to should be stored
+        * *WFS target field for pool name* The field of the WFS where the name of the pool that the fylr object belongs to should be stored
-        * *Allowed pool names for data transfer*: Data is only transferred if the Fylr object belongs to a pool with one of the specified pool names
+        * *Allowed pool names for data transfer*: Data is only transferred if the fylr object belongs to a pool with one of the specified pool names

 ### Data model configuration